adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 $$\hat{z}_b = (\, s_\phi s_\psi + s_\theta c_\phi c_\psi, \;\; -s_\phi c_\psi + s_\psi s_\theta c_\phi, \;\; c_\phi c_\theta \,)^{T} \tag{3}$$

 is the body $$z$$-axis written in world coordinates.
-Steering a quadcopter comes down to pointing this one unit vector in the direction you want to accelerate.
+The outer loop in section 5 chooses a direction for this unit vector, and the inner loop drives the airframe until $$\hat z_b$$ points that way.

 ## Euler rates and body rates are not the same thing